magento/magento2-page-builder/docs/create-basic-content-type/step-1-add-configuration.md

 Creating a configuration file is the first step to defining a new content type.
 It defines the properties and files that control the appearances and behaviors of a content type.

+{: .bs-callout .bs-callout-info }
+This topic describes only a subset of configuration elements, enough to establish a fundamental understanding of the configuration file's role within a content type.
+For more details, refer to [Main configurations](../configurations/content-type-configuration.md) and [Additional configurations](../configurations/additional-configurations.md).

 ## Create a configuration file

 Create a new configuration (XML) file in the following directory structure of your module: `view/adminhtml/pagebuilder/content_type/my-content-type.xml`.